base-org/web/apps/base-docs/tutorials/docs/2_nft-minting-with-zora.md

 By the end of this tutorial you should be able to:

-- Programmatically use Zora's [gassless 1155 premint] create ERC-1155 minting experiences on a frontend
+- Programmatically use Zora's [gasless 1155 premint] create ERC-1155 minting experiences on a frontend
 - Use the connected wallet address to receive minting rewards and payments

 ---